srijarkoroy/segRetino/README.md

 It consists of a total of JPEG 40 color fundus images; including 7 abnormal pathology cases.
 Each image resolution is 584x565 pixels with eight bits per color channel (3 channels), resized to 512x512 for our model.

 ### Guidelines to download, setup and use the dataset
-The DRIVE dataset may be downloaded <a href = "https://drive.google.com/file/d//view?usp=sharing">here</a> as a file named *dataset.zip*.
+The DRIVE dataset may be downloaded <a href = "https://drive.google.com/drive/folders/13-zz_Gtxo1oe7Vu3P2ZO9FocZrhXlts5?usp=sharing">here</a> as two files named *training.zip* and *test.zip*.

 **Please write the following commands on your terminal to extract the file in the proper directory**
 ```bash